zheng129/programming-languages/lecture-1.1.md

 			https://graphicallinearalgebra.net

 In Andrej Bauer's blog [Mathematics and Computation](http://math.andrej.com/) you can find a lot of what is hot (and HoTT) in programming language research at the moment.
 The blog also draws interesting comments and discussions.

+If you are interested in quantum computing or complexity theory than [Scott Aaronson's blog]( https://www.scottaaronson.com/blog/) is a worth reading.

-Of course there many more ... let me know your favourites ... a recent example (thanks to Justin Dressel) that is very relevant for programming language design is
+Of course there are many more ... let me know your favourites ... a recent example (thanks to Justin Dressel) that is very relevant for programming language design is
 			https://queue.acm.org/detail.cfm?id=3212479

 Your blog does not have to be public, but you are likely to get higher marks if it is: Being aware of the readers improves form and content.